 More server power costs money – but is a good investment.
 We show you what you need to consider in order to create optimal WordPress conditions.

-There are numerous instructions for optimizing WordPress.
+There are numerous instructions for optimising WordPress.
 However, the question of the best hardware requirements quickly reaches its limits.
-Because it depends on what purpose your website is supposed to fulfill: Some need a particularly large amount of RAM, others a particularly fast CPU.
+Because it depends on what purpose your website is supposed to fulfil: Some need a particularly large amount of RAM, others a particularly fast CPU.

 Basically, the question of page loading speed is therefore also a hardware issue.
 And a question of money.
 Because when it comes to hosting and hardware: more power costs money, but is also a sensible investment.
 Computing power and hosting tariff determine the basic WordPress requirements of your server.
 If these requirements are good, they can have a positive impact on the conversion rate, page interaction and your Google ranking.

-• Storage space and disk type (usually also for mail and database storage)
+- Storage space and disc type (usually also for mail and database storage)

 However, CPU performance is often neglected here, even though it is one of the most important WordPress requirements.